earthChange/Claim/README.md

 The total supply of Claim is hard-capped by the real surface area of the planet ~ 510T M².

-# Legal Documents
+# Legal
+- Coupon - Redeemable for 1 specific good or service.
-- Contract - Agreement to work for 1 year.
+- Contract - Commit to specific work for 1 year.
-- Deed - Property ownership of Land.
+- Deed - Property ownership of land.
-- Coupon - Ticket redeemable for Production.

 # Actions
-- MOVE - Choose or propose Deed location.
 - PLAN - Choose or propose the Coupons you want.
 - SIGN - Sign a Contract to Work.
-- WORK - Gain 1 Claim each day you FULFILL your Contract.
+- WORK - FULFILL your Contract each day to gain 1 Claim.
   - WAIT for all other Contracts in this supply chain to be FULFILLED.
   - WAIT for Coupon holders to report Coupon state.
 - VEST - Gain Deeds as Coupons are FULFILLED.